Clement Clem Johnson Jennings 1770 – 1837

 Eventually, Clem and his sons established multiple, mostly adjacent, farms in the northwestern corner of Wilson County along the eastern bank of the Cumberland River.
 Several deeds were recorded, beginning with the first one from 24 December in 1799, when Michael C. Sweetman, of Davidson County, signed a deed to Clement and his brother Robert Jennings for a two hundred acre tract.
 That particular parcel was landlocked and access to water was cumbersome.
 It was also surrounded by acreage belonging to the Crabtree family.
 So, there was no room to expand.
 Some of the soil there is not very good for agriculture.
 The property was bounded by Nonaville Road and the Cumberland River, downstream at Big Cedar Lick Creek.

 1804 Wilson County property tax records, from what had been Captain Crawley’s district, show both Clem and his brother Richard living there.
 This area is commonly known as Cedar Creek today.
 It is rocky and uneven in elevation.
-Despite the drawbacks, the Jennings brothers and theit wives probably built their first temporary homes there.
-The family called this area the Lower Plantation.
+Despite the drawbacks, the Jennings brothers and their wives probably built their first temporary homes there.
+Clement eventually referred to this area as the Lower Plantation.
+Today, it is more commonly identified as Cedar Creek.

-Currently, there is no documented history to identify an actual residence for Richard and his wife, Elizabeth Wood.
-Between 1899 and 1807, Richard's name only appears on the deeds where the brothers bought and sold their jointly owned 200 acres.
-Both the 1820 and 1850 Census reveal that Richard and his wife were still residents of Tennessee.
-Future research for tax records may eventually provide information about their whereabouts between 1807 and 1820
+There is no documentation identifying an actual residence for Richard and his wife, Elizabeth Wood.
+Yet, between 1899 and 1807, Richard's name appears on the deeds when the brothers bought and sold their jointly owned 200 acres.
+While both the 1820 and 1850 Census reveals that Richard and his wife were still residents of Tennessee, their whereabouts between 1807 and 1820 is still unknown.
+Future research of tax records may eventually provide that information.

-Clem and his first wife Ann constructed their first cabin on top of a buff overlooking the floodplain on the eastern bank of Cumberland River.
-Since this high ground lacked springs, water had to be hauled uphill from the river.
-For that and a few other reasons, the Jennings brothers sold that property to William Crabtree in December of 1807.
+Clem and his first wife Ann initially built a cabin on top of a bluff overlooking the floodplain on the eastern bank of Cumberland River.
+Since this is high ground, it lacks springs.
+Water had to be hauled uphill from the river.
+Primarily for that reason, the Jennings brothers sold that property to William Crabtree in December of 1807.
+Sadly, the original log cabin burned down about the time of WWII.
+Local lore attributes the fire to a squatter named Alvin Bruce.
+He was known for making moonshine.

-Note: It was common to distill some of the corn and other grains grown on local farms into Tennessee 'mountain dew' – clear whisky.
-Knowlege and skills for making moonshine would prove to be quite valuable for Clement's grandson, William Anderson Jennings.
-Details are found in the narrative about William's time in Brazil.
+Note: It was common to distill some of the corn and other grains grown on local farms into Tennessee mountain dew – clear whisky.
+Knowledge and skills for making moonshine would prove to be quite valuable for Clem's grandson, William Anderson Jennings, during his time in Brazil.

 Charles Arrington's son, William, also sold some of the 1783 Land Grant property to William Sexton and his brothers, Samuel and Benjamin.
-Clement Johnson Jennings also obtained an additional 100 acres of it from Mr. Joiner in September of 1808.
 Charles had inherited the land from his father.
-Boundarieh ran from Little Cedar Lick Creek to the old buffalo trail going west to Drake's Lick, then following the Big Cedar Lick Creek to where it flows north into the Cumberland River.
+Its boundaries also ran from Little Cedar Lick Creek to the old buffalo trail going west to Drake's Lick, continuing along the Big Cedar Lick Creek to where it flows north into the Cumberland River.

-Eearly on however, there were property line disputes with the neighbors.
-Because of local magnetic diviation, original property boundaries were displaced by about 7 degrees east of true north.
-Further complicating matters, boundaries were often unrecorded.
-And there were overlapping claims from the land grant era.
+Early on however, there were property line disputes with neighbors.
+Because of local magnetic deviation, original property boundaries were displaced by about 7 degrees east of true north.
+Further complicating matters, boundaries were often unrecorded or there were overlapping claims from the land grant era.
 Over time, boundary lines and deed descriptions based upon landmarks became unreliable.
 Creeks and streams migrate, trees die, and wooden rail fences rot away.
 Trails meander and roads widen or alter course.
-Before there were county courthouses, these early agreements and settlements were recorded in colonial and pioneer era church ledgers.
+Before there were county courthouses, early agreements and settlements were recorded in colonial and pioneer era church ledgers.
+Since many of those churches no longer exist, research for older deeds is difficult.

 The following year, in September of 1809, Clem bought what was supposed to be 95 acres on the east side of Cedar Creek.
 This land was in the southeast portion of Mr. Bass's property.
 In actuality, it turned out to be nearly 300 acres.
 Theopolis Bass had claimed this additional acreage to the south.
 He eventually settled boundary issues with Mr. Arrington and Mr. Sexton where earlier 1775 Land Grant boundaries had overlapped with those from 1783.

-By 1860, his son Anderson had extended Jennings land holdings even further east.
+By 1860, Clement's son Anderson had extended Jennings land holdings even further east.
 There is a cave near that border, about a third of a mile west of Benders Ferry Road and one quarter of a mile north of Liberty Chapel Road.
 The cave entrance is high enough for a man to walk in for more than 100 feet and remain standing.
 The opening continues much farther into the hill, but the ceiling quickly slopes downward.
 An interesting episode from local history includes a tale about how this cave became important during the Civil War.
-For the full story, go to the Red Button for Wilson County above.

 Note: Based on multiple deeds, it is estimated that Clem eventually acquired slightly more than 900 acres.
-Nor are there any records showing any of his immediate descendants, or their siblings ever repurchased the original 200 acre tract of the Lower Plantation..
+Oddly though, there aren't any records showing any of his descendants ever re-purchased the original 200 acre tract of the Lower Plantation..

-In November 1819, he purchased 50 acres from Samuel Vick and Edward Blurton of Wilson County.
+In November of 1819, Clem purchased 50 acres from Samuel Vick and Edward Blurton.
 This section was located just to the east of his 1818 purchase.
-Clem then purchased still another 76.5 adjacent acres from Edward Blurton 24 August 1821.
+Clem then purchased still another 76.5 adjacent acres from Edward Blurton in August of 1821.
 That property is located just to the east of the 1819 purchase.
-Both of these acquisitions were originally portions of the William Sexton Grant.
+Both of these acquisitions were also originally portions of the Sexton Grant.

-An additional adjacent 150 acres was acquired from Josiah Stephenson in May the following year.
-Clem accumulated still more land after purchasing another 120 acres in August of 1825.
+An adjacent 150 acres were also acquired from Josiah Stephenson in May the following year.
+Clem accumulated still more land after purchasing 120 acres in August of 1825.
 That property had also been part of the original John Donelson Land Grant.
-Then Clem sold 113 acres of it to his son Anderson Jennings for $1.00 on May 30 in 1829.
+Then Clem sold 113 acres of it to his son Anderson for $1.00 on May 30 in 1829.

-Goodspeed's History of Wilason County, Tennessee, published in 1886, mentions Clement Jennings Sr. was an early settler on [Big] Cedar Lick Creek.
+Goodspeed's History of Wilson County, Tennessee, published in 1886, mentions Clement Jennings Sr. was an early settler on [Big] Cedar Lick Creek.
 Silver Springs was mentioned as a village in the Second Civil District.
 Maps of the era show the area located four miles east of Mt.
-Juliet in Wilson County, curently just north of Interstate I-40 and west of State Route 109.
+Juliet in Wilson County, currently just north of Interstate I-40 and west of State Route 109.
 The Silver Springs Baptist Church is still there.
 These historical and geographic frames of reference are misleading though.
-See the Eratta section at the end of this profile.
+See the Errata section at the end of this profile.

 ___________________________________________________________________